straightVibing/Initial-Report/Initial Report.md

 - Comment on the fact that most implementations have basic implementation of what happens in a biofilm
 - Either taken from literature or assumptions
 - In-depth Analysis of biofilm is very rarely considered
+- Comment on that

 ## Architecture

 - The previous work should go into the introduction section
 - It makes the most sense when compared with the diagram from Zhang and Halme
 - What should go here is the stuff that appears in the literature review
-- Half and full cell models and how they relate to chamber MFCs
+- Half and full cell models and how they relate to single and double chamber MFCs

 ## Materials